oracle/node-oracledb/doc/api.md

 query before retrieving all data.
 Note the previous, experimental `_close()` method no longer emits a 'close' event.

-The connection must remain open until the stream is completely read.
+The connection must remain open until the stream is completely read and any returned [Lob](#lobclass) objects have been processed.

 The query stream implementation is a wrapper over the [ResultSet Class](#resultsetclass).
 In particular, successive calls to